Grizzly–polar bear hybrid: Occurrences in the wild

 With several suspected sightings and eight confirmed cases, theories of how such hybrids might naturally occur have become more than hypothetical.
-Although these sister species often occupy adjacent regions, direct contact has not been the norm because polar bears hunt, breed, and sometimes even make maternity dens on sea ice, where brown bears have an overwhelmingly terrestrial lifestyle.
+Although these sister species often occupy adjacent regions, direct contact has not been the norm because polar bears hunt, breed, and sometimes even make maternity dens on sea ice, whereas brown bears have an overwhelmingly terrestrial lifestyle.

 Scientists have been unable to give an exact explanation for the phenomenon.
 One theory suggests that as the grizzly population increases, male bears leave their dens sooner while females stay with their cubs.
 This means that to the male grizzlies, female polar bears have become viable mates.
 This is the main speculated reason for the fact that hybrids have been reported to have grizzly fathers and polar mothers.
 Scientists have also hypothesized this may also be a climate change issue.
-As winters begin to get shorter, grizzlies begin to move more frequently expanding their territory.
+As winters begin to get shorter, grizzlies begin to move more frequently, expanding their territory.
 This expansion in territory has also changed what these grizzlies are eating.
 With the lack of berries, salmon, and natural vegetation in the Arctic, grizzlies have been seen hunting seals, which are a common prey for polar bears.
 This close proximity while hunting is another proposed explanation for the hybridization.

 2006 discovery

 Jim Martell, a hunter from Idaho, reportedly shot a grizzly–polar bear hybrid near Sachs Harbour on Banks Island, Northwest Territories on April 16, 2006.
-Martell, with his local guide, Roger Kuptana, had been hunting for polar bears, and killed the animal believing it to be a normal polar bear.
+Martell, with his local guide, Roger Kuptana, had been hunting for polar bears, and killed the animal, believing it to be a normal polar bear.
 Officials took interest in the creature after noticing that while it had thick, creamy white fur typical of polar bears, it also had long claws, a humped back, a shallow face, and brown patches around its eyes, nose, back, and foot, which are all traits of grizzly bears.
 If the bear had been adjudicated to be a grizzly, the hunter would have faced a possible CAN$1,000 fine and up to a year in jail.

 A DNA test conducted by Wildlife Genetics International in British Columbia confirmed it was a hybrid, with a polar bear mother and a grizzly bear father.
-It is the first documented case in the wild, though it was known that this hybrid was biologically possible and other ursid hybrids have been bred in zoos in the past.
+It is the first documented case in the wild, though it was known that this hybrid was biologically possible and other ursid hybrids had been bred in zoos in the past.

 On May 8, 2006, the discovery of the grizzly–polar bear hybrid received increased attention when, soon after the story was announced, the comedy television show The Colbert Report light-heartedly named the new species as the number one threat to American Security.

 Amidst much controversy, the bear has since been returned to Martell.